wuwj-cn/MPortal/web/sass/Readme.md

 This folder contains Sass files defining CSS rules corresponding to classes included in the application's JavaScript code build.
-By default, files in this folder are mapped to the application's root namespace, 'MProtal'.
+By default, files in this folder are mapped to the application's root namespace, 'MPortal'.
 This is set in `"app.json"`:

     "sass": {
-        "namespace": "MProtal"
+        "namespace": "MPortal"
     }

 ### ./sass/var

 This folder contains Sass files defining Sass variables corresponding to classes included in the application's JavaScript code build.
-By default, files in this folder are mapped to the application's root namespace, 'MProtal' in the same way as `"MProtal/sass/src"`.
+By default, files in this folder are mapped to the application's root namespace, 'MPortal' in the same way as `"MPortal/sass/src"`.

 ## Slicing